Best of 2016: Best LPs - 20 to 1

 Best 90s pop LP of 2016

-We recall that Mozes and the Firstborn released its first album in 2013, and it was seriously good, making him the best european band of that year.
-Mozes and the Firstborn was back in 2016 and had changed his sound - going from some garage rock to some more Teenage Fanclub pop - proving the world to be equally good in both genre.
+We recall that Mozes and the Firstborn released its first album in 2013, and it was seriously good, making him the best European band of that year.
+Mozes and the Firstborn was back in 2016 and had changed his sound - going from some garage rock to some more Teenage Fanclub pop - proving the world to be equally good in both genres.
 Great Pile of Nothing is full of amazing melodies, something that reminds us of the 90', at the prom.
 Don't miss that LP that was released via Burger Records earlier this year, it will make you feel good instantly.

 (mp3) Mozes and the Firstborn - OC/DC